 Parenting can be pretty rough, but we rarely see that because most people only talk about the good stuff.

-We are not posting the names of the authors of these essays because they include parts of their children's stories, and those are theirs to tell.
+In most cases, we are not posting the names of the authors of these essays because they include parts of their children's stories, and those are theirs to tell.

 If you'd like to tell others what's going on In Real Life, we'd love to hear it and share it.